Section 2 of the IPC Membership Contract

 - Panamanian Residency and Citizenship

-The Relationship of Land, the Foundation & Community Participants
+The Relationships Between the Land, the Legal Entity & Community Participants

 The International Permaculture Community is an association of individual Participants and their dependents.
-This Association, also known as the Tribe or the community, has been given the permission to steward land from the Community Earth Land Trust Foundation.
-Each Participant will be registered in the books of the Foundation as belonging to this Association.
+This Association, also known as the Tribe or the community has been granted permission to steward land which the IPC Corporation owns.

-The Tribe is responsible in keeping to the ecological charter and paying any land taxes that pertain to the land and buildings.
+The Tribe as a collective association of free persons are responsible in keeping to the ecological charter and paying any land taxes that pertain to the land, buildings and general maintenance costs.

-Stewardship, rather than ownership, will be the base of which agreements are made to occupy, work, maintain and use the lands.
+Stewardship, rather than ownership is the model of which agreements are made to occupy, work, maintain and use the lands.
 See our Stewardship Model for details.

 In exchange for full membership and so long as the membership contract and the ecologic charter are respected, Participants are guaranteed a personal space on the land to steward, a say in all the matters of community including the cooperative ventures and access to the benefits that the land and the community and its ventures can offer.
 The Contract gets into the details of Participant responsibilities and the general functioning of the community.